Genesis G90: 2015–2018

-Pre-facelift

-Facelift (2018)
+2018–2022

 A restyled G90 debuted in Korea on November 27, 2018.
 The EQ900 was also renamed as the G90 for the Korean market.

+The crest grille has been changed from a pentagonal shape to a grid-like shape, and the headlights feature quad lamps, one of Genesis' signature design elements.
+Genesis explained the exterior design by saying, "We applied horizontal character lines to the entire vehicle to create a stable, yet majestic and dignified stance."
+The rear combination lamp has a design that spans the entire rear, and the rear emblem has been replaced with an English letter "GENESIS" emblem.
+It is the first Genesis vehicle to be equipped with automatic wireless navigation updates and intelligent vehicle management services, which automatically connect the vehicle to the server and update only the necessary information.

+Quietness has been improved through Active Noise Control that actively removes noise, and fuel efficiency has been improved by 2-3 % with a control device that automatically neutralizes the transmission when coasting without pressing the accelerator pedal.

 EQ900L/G90L

 The G90L is a long wheelbase version of the G90.
 It was initially sold in Korea as the EQ900L and later renamed to the G90L after the 2018 exterior update.
 The G90L is available only as a V8 5.0L AWD (HTRAC).